Building a Simple CRUD app with Node, Express, and MongoDB

 Great, we know that Express is handling the form for us right now.
 The next question is, how do we get the input values with Express?

 Turns out, Express doesn’t handle reading data from the <form> element on it’s own.
-We have to add another package called body-parser to gain this functionality.
+We have to use middleware to gain this functionality.
+It will help to tidy up the request object before we use it.
+Express lets us use middleware with the use method.

 const express = require('express')